-In the days before the modern foster care system, orphans, abandoned children, runaways and those whose parents were too poor to take care of them ended up in an orphanage.
+In the 19th and parts of the 20th centuries, orphans, abandoned children, runaways and children those whose parents were too poor to take care of them ended up in orphanages.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Orphanages were funded by public charity.
-This provided the orphans with a home, education, food and clothing.
+Orphanages were funded by public charities.
+They provided orphans with a home, education, food and clothing.

 The orphanages themselves were beautiful structures, often with a fence surrounding the property.
-Sometimes orphanages were segregated as all-boys or all-girls facilities.
+Sometimes orphanages were segregated into all-boys or all-girls facilities.

 If orphans were lucky, they were adopted by relatives or friends of their parents.
 Perhaps a childless couple would adopt them.
 If they were lucky, they would be treated respectfully.